-Many finance organizations are missing an opportunity to use corporate performance management software for strategic planning to improve operations and boost profitability,
+Many finance organizations are missing an opportunity to use corporate performance management software for strategic planning to improve operations and boost profitability, according to a new Gartner Magic Quadrant that compares CPM software vendors.

 “It should be one of their main tools,” said John Van Decker, a Gartner research vice president and principal author of the report.
 “These functions are already in the finance organization.
 Still, there’s a lot of [Microsoft] Excel, which doesn’t provide a good single solution for reporting and planning.
 These tools help put Excel in its right place in the organization.”